 The campus of UNSW is close to Coogee beach with easy access to the city center via public transportation.
 It offers easy access to the incredible natural beauty of Australia’s varied landscape and a wealth of cultural and social opportunities in Sydney.

-With about 11,000 full-degree international students enrolled per year, it’s easy to see how the University of New South Wales (UNSW) is historically committed to internationalism.
+With about 14,000 international students from 120+ countries enrolled per year, it’s easy to see how the University of New South Wales (UNSW) is historically committed to internationalism.
 You have access to an impressive range of academic options across many disciplines, as well as internship opportunities.
-A self-contained campus close to downtown Sydney, UNSW’s proximity to the beach connects you with the famous laid-back Aussie lifestyle.
+Close to downtown Sydney, UNSW’s proximity to the beach connects you with the famous laid-back Aussie lifestyle.

 You carry a minimum of 24 Units of Credit (UOC) per semester, which is equivalent to 16 IES Abroad credits.
 Most courses are worth 6 UOC or 4 IES Abroad credits.
 You may not take more than 30 UOC (20 IES Abroad credits).